Involved in a Serious Bike Accident?

 If I violate a traffic regulation, can I still recover damages for my injuries?

 Under California’s comparative negligence law, you can still recover damages even if you were partially at fault.
 However, your damages will be reduced by the percentage you were at fault.
 For example, if you failed to yield and that failure is determined to be 20 percent responsible for the accident, your recovery would be reduced by 20 percent.
 For these and other reasons, it is in your best interest to contact a bike accident lawyer as soon as possible after a crash.
-Our California bicycle accident lawyers will investigate all possible causes of your accident in order to maximize your claim.
+A San Jose bicycle accident lawyer from our firm can investigate all possible causes of your accident in order to maximize your claim.

 What are the helmet requirements in California?